from training.npr.org: https://training.npr.org/sources/carlos-felipe-pardo/

 Tracey Ross is director of federal policy and narrative change at PolicyLink.
 She also serves as a delegate to the U.S.-Japan Leadership program, which fosters connections between leaders in both countries.

 Eve L. Ewing is a sociologist of education, an assistant professor in the University of Chicago Crown Family School of Social Work, Policy and Practice, and a writer of nonfiction, poetry, comics, children’s books and plays.

-Majora Carter is a real estate developer, urban revitalization strategy consultant, MacArthur Fellow and Peabody Award-winning broadcaster.
+Majora Carter is a real estate developer, urban revitalization strategy consultant.
 She is responsible for the creation and implementation of numerous economic development projects, technology and green-infrastructure projects, and job training and placement systems.